 An investor's interest in a fund of funds is governed by a partnership agreement.
 While the list of important terms and conditions is lengthy and interrelated, there are several issues that rise to the top.
 First, is the fee structure fair?
 Management fees range from 50 to 100 basis points per annum.
-Often, there is a scaling down in the latter years of the life of the fund, recognizing the declining work load of the general partner.
-Second, is the general partner's interest aligned with that of the limited partners?
-This is generally reflected in the profit sharing structure between the two parties.
+Often, there is a scaling down of these fees in the latter years of the life of the fund, recognizing the declining work load of the GP.
+Second, is the GP's interest aligned with those of the LP?
+This is generally reflected in the profit sharing structure between the two parties and the investment the GP makes in the fund alongside the LP.
 Profit sharing, or the so-called "carry," is an important indicator of alignment of interests.
-While the carried interest will impact returns, it serves as an incentive for management to produce higher returns and has less of an impact on overall returns than the management fee.
-While it is true that funds of funds represent another layer of fees to the investor, we consider these fees to be more than offset by access to the top performers that the best funds of funds provide.
+While the carried interest will serve to reduce returns to the LPs, it serves as an incentive for management to produce higher returns and generally has less of an impact on an LP's overall returns than does the management fee.
+While it is true that funds of funds represent another layer of fees to the investor, for top-tier funds of funds we consider these fees to be more than offset by the access to the top performers that the best funds of funds typically provide.
 Lastly, are there any potential conflicts of interest and are there remedies to control them?